-Mitral valve prolapse is a heart problem in which the valve that separates the upper and lower chambers of the left side of the heart does not close properly.
+Mitral valve prolapse is a heart valve problem.
+The valve that separates the upper and lower chambers of the left side of tyour heart does not close normally.

-The mitral valve helps blood on the left side of the heart flow in one direction.
+The mitral valve helps blood on the left side of the heart flow through the heart chambers in one direction.
 It closes to keep blood from moving backwards when the heart beats (contracts).

-Mitral valve prolapse is the term used when the valve does not close properly.
-It can be caused by many different things.
+Mitral valve prolapse is the term used when the valve does not close normally.
+It can be caused by many things.

 Mitral valve prolapse often affects thin women who may have minor chest wall deformities, scoliosis, or other disorders.
-Some forms of mitral valve prolapse seem to be passed down through families (inherited).
+Some forms of mitral valve prolapse seem to be passed down through families.

-Mitral valve prolapse is also seen with some connective tissue disorders, especially Marfan syndrome and other rare genetic disorders.
+Mitral valve prolapse also occurs with some connective tissue disorders.
+These may include Marfan syndrome and other rare genetic disorders.

-Many patients with mitral valve prolapse do not have symptoms.
-The group of symptoms found in patients with mitral valve prolapse is called "mitral valve prolapse syndrome" and includes:
+Many people with mitral valve prolapse do not have symptoms.
+The group of symptoms that is sometimes occurs is called "mitral valve prolapse syndrome."
+Symptoms may include:

 Blood pressure is usually normal.

-Most of the time, there are no (or few) symptoms, and treatment is not needed.
+Most of the time, there are no symptoms or very few.
+Treatment is not needed.

 A number of drugs may be prescribed when mitral regurgitation or other heart problems are also present.

-Although it is not very common, you may need surgery to repair or replace your mitral valve if it becomes leaky (regurgitation).
-You may need mitral valve repair or replacement if:
+You may need surgery is needed to repair or replace the mitral valve if it becomes very leaky (regurgitation) if: